mlcommons/GaNDLF/docs/usage.md

 }
 ```

-You can choose from the following backends:
+You can choose one of the following backends:

 - Grad-CAM (`gcam`)
 - Guided Backpropagation (`gbp`)